 Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 6.
 CARES Act Substantial Amendment # 3 - Public Meeting Minorities Persons with disabilities Non-targeted/ broad community Residents of Public and Assisted Housing Agencies/ Organizations The CARES Act Substantial Amendment # 3 Public Meeting was held on Friday, July 29, 2022 at 11:30 AM to discuss the CARES Act Substantial Amendment # 3 for the County.
+The County received no public comments on the draft Substantial Amendment # 3.
 Meeting minutes can be found in the appendix section of this Annual Action Plan - Substantial Amendment.
 None.
 Not Applicable.